vaibhavrawat24/ChatNit/README.md

 ## Overview

-This Java desktop chat application is a real-time messaging platform designed for secure and responsive communication.
+Chat is a Java desktop chat application that allows real-time messaging, designed for secure and responsive communication.
 It leverages Java, socket programming, multithreading, and object-oriented programming (OOP) principles to facilitate real-time messaging between multiple users.

 ## Features